Senior Academic – Years 7 to 11

 • The armed forces

-The importance of languages cannot be downplayed in the current climate of extreme competition for university places and jobs.
-The modern of foreign languages teachers at TC strive to inspire our pupils to be enthusiastic, resilient and passionate linguists.
-To this end we offer an annual trip to a French or Spanish-speaking country, enabling and encouraging our Year 7 and Year 8 language-learners to fully immerse themselves in the languages and cultures being studied.
+The importance of languages cannot be downplayed in the current climate of extreme competition for university places and employment.
+Teachers at Tettenhall College strive to inspire pupils to become enthusiastic, resilient and passionate linguists.
+To support this, we offer an annual trip to a French or Spanish-speaking country, enabling and encouraging our Year 7 and Year 8 language learners to fully immerse themselves in the languages and cultures being studied.

 Year 7 – 9 Curriculum Outline